lilypon246/nexthope-nlp/readme.md

 We scraped the tweets and doing data cleansing (removing slang/punctuation, adding space, etc) in order to be able to get insight from it.
 Our datasets can be found in the [datasets](https://github.com/lilypon246/nexthope-nlp/tree/main/datasets) folder.
 We also used kamus to do the sentiment analysis.

 ## Approach
 We've done two approaches of vectorizer: using CountVectorizer and TF-IDF.
-Comparing those two performance with chosen classification algorithms (Vectorizer using `Random Forest`, `SVM` and TF-IDF using `Random Forest`, `SVM`, and `IndoBERT`), we got the best result came from IndoBERT.
+Comparing those two performance with chosen classification algorithms (CountVectorizer using `Random Forest`, `SVM` and TF-IDF using `Random Forest`, `SVM`, and `IndoBERT`), we got the best result came from IndoBERT.
 | Vectorizer Method | Model | Accuracy | F1 Score |
 | -------- | -------  | -------- | -------  |
 | CountVectorizer | Random Forest | 0.78 | 0.73 |